-Understanding what tips an anti-competitive agreement into a cartel is important because if an individual engages in a cartel, they may commit an offence under the Enterprise Act 2002.
+Understanding what tips an anti-competitive agreement into a cartel is important because an individual engaging in a cartel may commit an offence under the Enterprise Act 2002.
 Penalties include imprisonment for up to five years and a confiscation order.
 A company director can be disqualified for up to 15 years.

 What is the effect of an anti-competitive clause in an agreement?

-Some business owners assume that if a clause in an agreement is found to be ‘anti-competitive’ the clause will be invalid but the rest of the commercial contract will stand.
+Some business owners assume that if a clause in an agreement is found to be ‘anti-competitive’ the clause is invalid but the rest of the commercial contract will stand.
 That isn’t necessarily the case.

 Permitted anti-competitive agreements